alyssarose05/SearchEngine/README.md

 - Stopwords fiile: stopListInput.txt
 - Corpus folder path: Copy and paste your computer path to the Corpus folder
-- Sample query text file: input.txt
+- Sample query text file: input.txt by default
 ---
 - Text file output is the default.
 The output will be in the output.txt file that is automatically generated.
 To turn this off, use the -noTextFile flag.
 - GUI output is turned off by default.
 To turn this on, use the -gui flag.